cappe987/cappe987.github.io/content/docs/wiretime.md

 ```

 The following is an illustration of an example setup.
 Wiretime runs on SW1 and
 transmits on one port and receives on another.
-The packet is switched in
+SW2 forwards it in
-hardware through SW2, and then back to SW1.
+hardware, and then back to SW1.

 ```
     ┌───────┐
     │       │